Meet our Leadership Team

 Liz Vinson grew up in Libby, Montana where she developed a passion for the outdoors and spent countless summer weekends hiking through the Cabinet Mountains and Glacier National Park.
 In 2015, she graduated Flathead Valley Community College with a combined Associate’s of Art and Science degree.
 During her time at FVCC, Liz served as President of our chapter of Phi Theta Kappa International Honors Society as well as a regional officer in the capacity of Vice President of District V (heading up Montana and Alberta).
 Liz is now a senior in Physics, the interdisciplinary option, so that she could fit in neuroscience courses as she finds the overlap with physics fascinating.
 Active inclusion is a very personal thing for Liz as she is a nontraditional student.
 Liz is passionate about making a seat for everybody at the table.
 Liz is also a research assistant in the Imaging and Chemical Analysis Lab where she explores biocorrosion and pathogen detection.
 An avid football fan, Liz spends most of her weekends cheering on the Saints or the Bobcats alongside family and friends.
 She also enjoys wandering through nature, reading, listening to a variety of music genres, writing, and drawing.

-Madison “Maddi” Tandberg is a third-year student at Montana State University studying Computer Science.
+Madison “Maddi” Tandberg is a fourth-year student at Montana State University studying Computer Science.
 Maddi is a longtime volunteer with various FIRST programs, and sincerely enjoys working with youth to get them excited about STEM.
 Maddi recently discovered a passion for aviation through pursuing a private pilots license and loves geeking out over all things airplanes.
 In her free time, you may find Maddi at a local coffee shop reading the news, walking around Bozeman listening to a podcast, or watching NFL football.
-Maddi has the honor of maintaining this webpage, so if you find any mistakes please email her (email@example.com) and she will bake you a cookie.
+Maddi has the honor of maintaining this webpage, so if you find any mistakes please email her ([email protected]) and she will bake you a cookie.